Skip to content Skip to sidebar Skip to footer

 What Is a Vegetarian Diet?

 A vegetarian diet avoids all types of meat, poultry, and fish.
-But it includes animal products like:
+However, vegetarians do consume some animal products like:

 • Milk